SetVenue Cancellation Policy

 §4.1 Full Refund to Guest

-If a Host cancels a confirmed Booking for any reason — including a Host's personal emergency, a scheduling conflict, a change in the property's availability, or failure to secure required permits (see §6.1 — Host's failure to maintain lawful permits is not a Force Majeure event but is a Host-attributed cancellation under this §4) — the Guest receives a 100% refund of the full amount paid at checkout, including the Guest Service Fee, less any Stripe Processing Fees that Stripe does not return.
-SetVenue facilitates this refund through Stripe; the Host's portion of the refund is sourced from the Host's Connected Account, and SetVenue separately releases the Guest Service Fee from its own retained balance.
+If a Host cancels a confirmed Booking for any reason — including a Host's personal emergency, a scheduling conflict, a change in the property's availability, or failure to secure required permits (see §6.1 — Host's failure to maintain lawful permits is not a Force Majeure event but is a Host-attributed cancellation under this §4) — the Guest receives a 100% refund of the full amount paid at checkout, including the Guest Service Fee; the non-returned Stripe Processing Fee is borne as allocated in §7.4 (the Host) and is not deducted from the Guest's refund.
+SetVenue facilitates this refund through Stripe.
+In Direct-routing mode (Terms §8.2(a)), the host-rate portion of the refund is sourced from the Host's Connected Account and SetVenue separately releases the Guest Service Fee from its own retained balance; in Platform-collect mode (Terms §8.2(b)), SetVenue issues the entire refund from its own Stripe account and adjusts the Host's pending remittance ledger accordingly.

 §4.1A Guest-Fault-Induced Host Cancellations